Updated April 12, 2025

 One of the reasons you deployed a pen test was to improve your security ecosystem.
 After the test, you’ll commit to continuous improvement.
 The threat landscape is constantly evolving and growing.
 Out of the test, you should implement new policies or processes to keep your company more secure.
 You’ll also need to consider how our environment exists now and all the endpoints included.

 Most organizations don’t have staff all on-site, nor do they have on-premises systems.
 Decentralized working conditions enlarge your environment.
-What best practices you define should be unique to your business, and your pen testers can continue to assist with striving toward greater resilience.
+What best practices should you define be unique to your business?
+Your pen testers can continue to assist you in striving toward greater resilience.

 Step 6: Plan Your Retest